Fit as a Mama Bear

 What variation of the deadlift is best to start with?

 Before training the deadlift, you need to master the hip hinge without weight.
-From there you can scale up to Romanian deadlifts.
-When you find that you're able to maintain a flat back against load, working on trap bar deadlifts or suitcase deadlists is a good place to start.
+From there, you can scale up to Romanian deadlifts.
+When you find that you're able to maintain a flat back against load, working on trap bar deadlifts or suitcase deadlifts is a good place to start.

 Final Notes

-Thus, learn to perform them properly, find the variation that works best for you and your body, and don't underestimate them ... they really will make you feel like a badass!
+Thus, learn to perform them properly, find the variation that works best for you and your body, and don't underestimate them ... they really will make you feel confident and strong!

 • Woman laying on floor with one knee bent and other in a hamstring stretch.